Why British - Food is Great..!

 Welfare at the heart of livestock

 High welfare is not a slogan.
-It is daily work.
-Good housing, clean bedding, pasture access, calm handling, and trained stock people deliver healthier animals and better meat and milk.
-Veterinary oversight and continuous improvement are normal.
+It is daily work backed by training, records, and inspection.
+Good housing, clean bedding, pasture access, calm handling, and skilled stockpeople produce healthier animals and better meat and milk.
+Veterinary oversight and continuous improvement are routine.
 The result is food that reflects care, not compromise.

 Quality shaped by landscap